Prayer

 James states “If a person is in trouble, they should pray, and if sick, call for the elders whose prayer of faith will make them well again, so pray for each other that you may be healed.
 The prayer of a righteous man is powerful and effective.
 Elijah prayed and it did not rain for three and a half years.
 Then he prayed again and it rained” (Jas 5:13-18).

 Jesus also told His followers to pray not just for fellow Christians but for those who offended and harmed them, asking that their minds and wills become responsive to the Lord (Mt 5:44; Lk 6:28; 1 Tim 2:1-6).
-He further widened the brief to pray for more people to be involved in evangelism so lost people will come into the Kingdom (Mt 9:37,38).
+He further extended the brief to pray for more people to be involved in evangelism so lost people will come into the Kingdom (Mt 9:37,38).
 Then Paul advised his hearers to include all those in positions of authority in their prayers and Jeremiah encourages us to pray for the peace and prosperity of our locality, because if it prospers, we too will benefit (Jer 29:7).

 Our prayers should be visionary and orientated to the future, not just dealing with problems in a crisis response mode.
 Keep up-to-date with world events so you can pray intelligently, both individually and with others, about particular concerns (Mt 18:19, 21:22; Lk 11:5-10; Act 1:14, 12:12; Rom 15:30,31; Col 4:3,4).
+We must never presume God will give us apart from prayer what He has ordained to give us only by means of prayer.
+He gives us the privilege of including us in His work.

 Our physical posture is not important – some stand, some sit, some kneel and some choose to prostrate themselves before God.
 A common practice is to pray with eyes closed so as not to be distracted.
 ‘Amen’ often spoken at the end of a prayer means ‘so be it’.
 Prayer walking, whereby people pray as they walk around a specific area, is patterned on the Israelites marching around Jericho and the subsequent victory and claiming, “I will give you every place where you set your foot” (Deut 11:24; Josh 1:3,4).
 Supplication is a term for intense prayer while intercession is prayer intervening on behalf of others (Ex 32:9-14; Deut 9:19,25-29).
 In some situations “We don’t know what we should pray, but the Spirit intercedes for us according to God’s will” (Rom 8:26,27).
 What we may consider is God’s will, will be shaped by our perspective; hence it is beneficial to pray in tongues so we don’t project our opinions into the situation.
 Directive praying, or projecting our desires onto another, is a form of witchcraft and should not be done by Christians.
+Nor is it our right to ‘storm heaven’ with militant force dictating to God or demanding how His divine will should be outworked.
+We can claim and declare the promises of God but not make decrees.

 Prayer is not about using a correct formula, rather it is conversing with God from our hearts in an honest, loving relationship, asking Him to intervene in certain affairs while realising our knowledge and perspective are limited.
 We can pray ‘Lord, this is my heart’s desire, but I want your will in this situation